Krishna11118/Trekki/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
+List of frameworks/libraries languages used to bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.

 * [![React][React.js]][React-url]
 * [![Express][Expressjs.com]][Expressjs-url]